le-water/html-project/Folder/Windows/Downloads/downloadable-links.md

 2. Create a new repo

-NOTE: Make sure it stays public but tell people in the description of the repo that it isn't for their use
+NOTE: Make sure it stays public but tell people in the description of the repo that it isn't for their us

 NOTE: Don't include a readme, license, or gitignore.